isomerpages/cris-scri/_anah-masterclass-2025-speakers/Assoc Prof Guido Di Dalmazi.md

 focus on hypercortisolism and adrenocortical cancer.
 Prof. Di Dalmazi is a member of several National and International Societies.
-He is coordinator of the Adrenal group of the Italian Society of Endocrinology and the NAPACA working group of the ENSAT, and serves as Associate Editor for the Journal of Endocrinological investigation.</p>
+He is coordinator of the Adrenal group of the Italian Society of Endocrinology and the NAPACA working group of the ENSAT and serves as Associate Editor for the Journal of Endocrinological investigation.</p>
 <p></p>
 <p></p>